FinnArundel/boscode-doc/doc/computingclub/computingclub-tasks.md

 ### 03 Assigning text to variables

+Programmers call sections of text strings because they are strings, or sequences, of characters.
+To denote a string you place the text inside of quotation marks.
+The marks can be double, "Hello World!", or single, 'Congratulations!', as long as they match.
+Without the quotation marks, JavaScript would try to interpret the text as instructions or variables.

 JavaScript strings are used for storing and manipulating text.
 Read information at http://www.w3schools.com/js/js_strings.asp

 ```js